Informal Ponds & Pools

 Sloping ground also offers the opportunity to create natural waterfalls and cascades, with a series of ponds on different, terraced levels.
 This will take more expertise, and it might be necessary to get the help of a landscaper.

-If your aim is primarily to attract wildlife to the pond or even simply to create a natural water feature which blends with your garden, there is no doubt that you will want an informal pond & pool design.
+If your aim is primarily to attract wildlife to informal ponds & pools in your yard or even simply to create a natural water feature which blends with your garden, there is no doubt that you will want an informal pond & pool design.
 Whatever the size of the pond you are planning, the key to success on flat ground lies largely in the peripheral planting and edging chosen.
 One of the most successful ways to make it look natural is to plant right to the water’s edge.
 The only problem is that, for full enjoyment, you need to see the water.
 A raised platform or patio on higher ground will give you visual access, but you may find it difficult to get there through the growth.
 Here, a jetty, adjoining deck or a natural clearing are the obvious answers.
 You could grass an adjacent area, or pave it.
 If a hard surface is your choice, consider materials which look natural; crazy paving or reconstituted stone, for instance.

-Here are a few molds available to create a natural surround:
+Here are a few molds available to create a natural surround

 Although a timber edging of railway sleepers or cut logs can look beautifully natural, it is a good idea to intersperse the wood with ground cover or pebbles to prevent it becoming too slippery.